 Arriving in St. Andrews is like stepping into a charming seafaring town with a history that’s rich in the lore of the Bay of Fundy.

 During the winter, the renowned Algonquin Hotel welcomes visitors with warming fires in their lobby fireplace and comfortable rooms and suites tailored to couples or families.
 Dining or catching a quick drink at Braxton’s in the hotel is a real treat, but many other restaurant choices are within a quick walking distance, too such as the SeaBreeze Restaurant, King Street Pizza, and Seasons by the Sea Bistro to name a few!
 Plus, the hotel is just minutes away from hockey, skating or curling events at the town’s W.C.
 O’Neill Arena Complex, a building at the heart of the community since 1963.
+The complex is also home of the Heather Curling Club, with 3 full sheets of ice, and heated upstairs viewing lounge.

 Up for some winter hiking or snowshoeing?
 Take to the hills around town for great views – and a little exercise to go with them.
 Simpson Hill, just outside of town, boasts ocean views from its moderate peak, while Chamcook Mountain is a forested trek popular with locals.